All applications for Research Projects must be aligned with the funding principles of the Trish MS Research Foundation.

 Details of the research approved for funding by the Trish Foundation are on our Approved Funding page.

-Expressions of Interest are being called for a Trish Multiple Sclerosis Research Foundation Fellowship for $100,000 per annum for five years, which will commence 1st January 2024.
+Expressions of Interest for a Trish Multiple Sclerosis Research Foundation Fellowship for $100,000 per annum for five years, which will commence 1st January 2024, have closed.

 The Trish Multiple Sclerosis Research Foundation Fellowship will be awarded to an Australian researcher undertaking high-quality translational MS research which demonstrates clear evidence of translational research capacity.
 This prestigious award is available to established researchers, up to 7-years post-doctoral, who are potential leaders in the MS research community, providing security and funding support for this person to collaborate with or head up a team (or establish their own team).
 The Fellowship will be awarded to a researcher who has an established and verifiable track record (relative to opportunity) in MS research at a national and international level.